Oscar-Ivs/MemoryGame/README.md

 ---

-## User Story 4: Expert Mode with Sequential Highlights (Should-Have)
+## User Story 4: Expert Mode with Sequential Highlights (Could-Have)
 **As an Advanced Player, I want to activate an "Expert Mode," where highlighted cells appear sequentially (rather than simultaneously), challenging me to memorize not just the cells but also the order of highlights.**

 ### Acceptance Criteria